ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics/README.md

 end
 ```

 Then run the `pod install` command.
+To update to a newer release of BMSAnalytics, use `pod update BMSAnalytics`.

 #### Xcode 8

-Before running the `pod install` command, make sure to use the latest Cocoapods [pre-release version](https://github.com/CocoaPods/CocoaPods/releases).
+Before running the `pod install` command, install Cocoapods [1.1.0.rc.2](https://github.com/CocoaPods/CocoaPods/releases) (or later), using the command `sudo gem install cocoapods --pre`.

 If you receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSAnalytics), **do not** convert BMSAnalytics, BMSCore, or BMSAnalyticsAPI.

 ### Carthage

-To install BMSAnalytics using Carthage, add it to your Cartfile:
+To install BMSAnalytics with Carthage, follow the instructions [here](https://github.com/Carthage/Carthage#getting-started).

+Add this line to your Cartfile:

 ```ogdl
 github "ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics"
 ```

 Then run the `carthage update` command.
-Once the build is finished, drag `BMSAnalytics.framework`, `BMSCore.framework` and `BMSAnalyticsAPI.framework` into your Xcode project.
+Once the build is finished, add `BMSAnalytics.framework`, `BMSCore.framework` and `BMSAnalyticsAPI.framework` to your project.

-To complete the integration, follow the instructions [here](https://github.com/Carthage/Carthage#getting-started).

 #### Xcode 8